benjaminheng/pyivle/README.md

     print mod.CourseCode
 ```

-By default, PyIVLE returns results as a namedtuple for convenience.
-If you wish to have results represented as dicts instead:
+By default, PyIVLE transforms JSON objects into namedtuples for convenience.
+If you wish to have JSON objects represented as dicts instead:

 ```python
 p.set_results_type(False)